mskelton/eslint-plugin-sort/README.md

 #### Custom Separator

 If you are using sort groups, you have the option to provide a custom separator between sort groups.
-The default separator is a newline (`\n`), but you can customize it to any string you would like.
-For example, the following configuration would not separate groups by newlines.
+For example, the following configuration would separate groups by newlines.

 ```json
 {